 - NT-proBNP: N-terminal fragment of brain natriuretic peptide

 - High sensitivity troponin

 These are known as cardiac biomarkers.
 High levels of these 2 markers in blood tests may be due to severe heart disease.
-But since NT-proBNP is partially cleared from the body by the kidneys, raised levels may reflect kidney disease rather than heart disease.
-This test is therefore most useful in patients with normal kidney function.
+But since NT-proBNP and troponin are partially cleared from the body by the kidneys, raised levels may also reflect kidney disease rather than heart disease.
+These tests are therefore most useful for determining presence of heart disease in patients with normal kidney function.